Somervell County License Hearing Guide

 Special Programs

-- Occupational License: As described above, this license allows you to drive for essential purposes during a suspension.
+- Occupational License: An occupational license allows you to drive for essential purposes (work, school, etc.) during a license suspension.
+Eligibility requirements and restrictions apply.